 Time for a drink

-Last stop in the City of London is the Museum of London, home to the largest collection of items relating to urban history in the whole world!
+Our last stop in the City is the Museum of London, home to the largest collection of items relating to urban history in the whole world!
 Travel through the galleries and uncover the stories of the Londoners through time.
 Discover how they survived the war and the plague, and how the city rebuilt itself after the great fire.
-Bored by Roman and Medieval history?
+Don’t have much interest in Roman and Medieval history?
 A visit to the gallery will pique your interest.
-Whether it’s fashion, Beatles memorabilia, or the cultural revolutions you’ll see what transformed the city!
+Whether it’s fashion, Beatles memorabilia, or the cultural revolutions, you’ll see what transformed the city!

 Walking around a museum is thirsty work, so liven things up with a colourful and vibrant cocktail at Cubana Smithfield.
 Enjoy tropical mocktails, rum cocktails, or carefully crafted mojitos that will remind you of your holidays.
 The colour-splashed venue also serves up some typical Cuban cuisine, a must try if you’re in the area.